-- ❖ The pillar Impact Exposure quantifies the extent to which a portfolio holding addresses one of the four global challenges through its product and service offering.
-The measure relies on several financial metrics such as revenue exposure to one of the global challenges, as well as future-orientated financial metrics such as R&D spending, capex investments and sector-specific key performance indicators. - ❖ The pillar Stage of Solutions integrates the ABC approach as defined by the Impact Management Project (IMP)12.
-Here, we evaluate the criticality of companies' or issuers' solutions and classify them into the categories "Act to avoid harm" (A), "Benefit stakeholders" (B) and "Contribute to solutions" (C), with C being the category generating the strongest impact. - ❖ On a company level, the pillar Strategy & Credibility considers the depth and ambition of sustainability-related commitments and targets as well as achieved performance that underline the company's credibility.
+- The pillar Impact Exposure quantifies the extent to which a portfolio holding addresses one of the four global challenges through its product and service offering.
+The measure relies on several financial metrics such as revenue exposure to one of the global challenges, as well as future-orientated financial metrics such as R&D spending, capex investments and sector-specific key performance indicators. - The pillar Stage of Solutions integrates the ABC approach as defined by the Impact Management Project (IMP)12.
+The criticality of a company's or issuer's solutions are analysed and classified into the categories "Act to avoid harm" (A), "Benefit stakeholders" (B) and "Contribute to solutions" (C), with C being the category generating the strongest impact. - ✤ On a company level, the pillar Strategy & Credibility considers the depth and ambition of sustainability-related commitments and targets as well as achieved performance that underlines the company's credibility.
 In a forward-looking way, this pillar seeks to capture how far companies have embedded their sustainability and impact-related efforts into their cultures, their DNA and overall business strategy.
 This measure relies on publicly available information regarding the company's sustainability key performance indicators.

-12 See "IMP - A Guide to Classifying the Impact of an Investment", available at https://impactmanagementpro-ject.com/impact-management/how-enterprises-manage-impact/
+12 See "IMP - A Guide to Classifying the Impact of an Investment", available at https://impactfrontiers.org/norms/abc-of-enterprise-impact/